IBM-Cloud/docs/support/index.md

 <!-- Michelle links to this anchor  -->

-If you are a {{site.data.keyword.Bluemix_notm}} Dedicated customer, support is provided by the IBM {{site.data.keyword.Bluemix_notm}} support team.
-However, because you might not have an IBM ID, you have a few different options for getting support.
+If you are a {{site.data.keyword.Bluemix_notm}} Dedicated customer in a country or region other than China, support is provided by the IBM {{site.data.keyword.Bluemix_notm}} support team.
+You can choose from a few different options to get support, depending on whether you have an IBM id.

 <ul>
 <li>Contact support by opening a new ticket using the